amilhousecunningham/portfolio-website/README.md

 # portfolio-website

-I created this portfolio to highlight projectd I created using HTML,CSS, and JavaScript.
+I created this portfolio to highlight projects I created using HTML,CSS, and JavaScript.